 Robin Trent lives in Ohio with her husband Tommy, who is a chef.
-Together they own a restaurant and her husband makes the best cheesecakes.
+Together they own a Food Truck and her husband makes the best cheesecakes.
 They have three cats and a three acre property out in the country, where they can enjoy each other and a great glass of Italian wine.

 My name is Robin Trent and I am an author.

-All my life I have imagined people and characters and different scenes and had story ideas.
+All my life I have imagined different characters and had story ideas.
 I am so glad that I am finally writing and able to put my stories out there for people to read.
 I grew up a voracious reader, whether it was Lord of the Rings, or Kurt Vonnegut (I read almost all of his books), The Crystal Cave by Mary Stewart or The Mists of Avalon.
 I’ve always been fascinated by the Fantasy genre.
 Whether it’s witches, or faeries, or vampires, I’m all in.
 (I am a huge Anne Rice fan).
 Today I read Charles de Lint, Shayne Silvers and Jim Butcher.

 I love stories.
 I always have.
 Whether getting lost in a book or watching movies old and new, I love being transported to somewhere else for a time.
 It’s the perfect way to take a break from the everyday world, if only for a little while.
 I have written most of my life and have kept a tickler file of story ideas that mostly just remained ideas.
 I told myself it was better to realistic and so became a software developer, and for 30 years of my life I have worked and written in a different sort of language, programming language.